 Using Saskatchewan and Canada’s strengths in the agri-food and biotechnology sectors, and engaging various research institutes, our partnership will deliver programs to Bangladesh that are focused on:

-- Strengthening the country’s delivery of the United Nations Sustainable Development Goals, including around reducing hunger, and empowering women.
+• Strengthening the country’s delivery of the United Nations Sustainable Development Goals, including reducing hunger and empowering women.

-The partnership will also institute a new research chair at GIFS, plus a counterpart position in Bangladesh’s leading agricultural research university, Bangabandhu Sheikh Mujibur Rahman Agricultural University (BSMRAU).
+The partnership includes a research chair at GIFS, the Bangabandhu Research Chair in Food Security, held by Dr. Andrew Sharpe, with a counterpart position to be established in Bangladesh’s leading agricultural research university, Bangabandhu Sheikh Mujibur Rahman Agricultural University (BSMRAU).

 The purpose of the GIFS-Bangladesh partnership is to elevate Bangladesh’s agricultural research capability and build its internal capacity.
-Its commitment will be to deliver innovative multidisciplinary agricultural technologies (agtech) which can be applied to Bangladesh challenges.
-The partnership has a strong focus on UN Sustainable Development Goals (SDG) and women empowerment.
+Its commitment will be to deliver innovative multidisciplinary agricultural technologies (agtech) which can be applied to Bangladesh’s challenges.
+The partnership has a strong focus on UN Sustainable Development Goals (SDG) and women’s empowerment.

-International partnership and trade is a major contributor to Western Canada’s economy.
+International partnership and trade are major contributors to Western Canada’s economy.
 In addition, Canada and Bangladesh enjoy strong political stemming from the latter’s 1971 war of independence.
-Bangladesh is a high priority trading partner for Saskatchewan and the GIFS-Bangladesh partnership and resulting outcomes will promote Canada and Saskatchewan’s trade and export goals even further, including the Province’s Growth Plan targets of increased trade and exports.
+Bangladesh is a high-priority trading partner for Saskatchewan and the GIFS-Bangladesh partnership and the resulting outcomes will promote Canada and Saskatchewan’s trade and export goals even further, including the Province’s Growth Plan targets of increased trade and exports.

 Saskatchewan is a world-class centre for agriculture and has one of the world’s strongest agri-science ecosystems, including major large and small agriculture companies and highly productive and innovative farmers.
 It also includes Saskatoon and the University of Saskatchewan’s world-class training, research and development facilities and institutes such as GIFS, the Global Institute for Water Security (GIWS) and federal laboratories.

-A partnership with Bangladesh will provide the opportunity to extend Saskatchewan’s global impact even further – opening up avenues to promote the Province’s research and development strengths in agriculture, agri-food and technology.
+A partnership with Bangladesh extends Saskatchewan’s global impact even further – opening up avenues to promote the Province’s research and development strengths in agriculture, agri-food and technology.

 By working collaboratively with various stakeholders, GIFS is driving an international and multilateral partnership truly designed to enhance relations, advance trade and deliver economic value for all jurisdictions.